CANADA STOCKS-TSX futures rise as oil prices gain

-Canada’s inflation and factory sales data are due at 8:30 a.m.
-ET
+Canada’s wholesale trade data for May is due at 8:30 a.m.
+ET.

 COMMODITIES AT 7:00 a.m.
 ET